 Something else changed, too.
-Coppper-hued Namibia, with only 2 million people, was the kind of place where you could drive all day and never see another person.
+Copper-hued Namibia, with only 2 million people, was the kind of place where you could drive all day and never see another person.
 Eastern Africa, on the other hand, is heavily populated.
-This meant an increase in traffic, but also an increase of towns and people as I passed by.
+This not only meant an increase in traffic, but also towns and people as I passed by.
 People who, just about every time they saw the truck, started waving and smiling.

-I stopped reading books and instead turned my body towards the window just so that I could wave to each person in kind. children and adults alike would raise a hand and wave, playing outside of the mud huts and seeking shelter from the midday sun in the overhanging palm fronds.
+I stopped reading books and instead turned my body towards the window just so that I could wave to each person in kind.
+Children and adults alike would raise a hand and wave, playing outside of the mud huts and seeking shelter from the midday sun in the shade of the overhanging palm fronds.

 I don’t know why they wave, as I didn’t often encounter this type of courtesy coming from a place in California where I hardly knew my neighbors.
 Perhaps it’s not every day that they see foreigners passing through.
 Perhaps it’s just what they do there, to each other as well.

-The days driving through Malawi and Tanzania were long, and when the time finally came to board the ferry and cross into Zanzibar, I was ready for the beach break.
+The days driving through Malawi and Tanzania were long, and when the time finally came to board the ferry and cross into Zanzibar, I was ready for a beach break.

-Nights were spent dancing at reggae bars with local Masaai, dressed in draped red checkered regalia, and talking about life in the villages with a new friend I’d made on the beach, Niko.
+Nights were spent dancing at reggae bars with local Maasai, dressed in draped red checkered regalia, and talking about life in the villages with a new friend I’d made on the beach, Niko.

-We’d bonded when he came up to my friend Maddie and I (a girl I’d met on the overland safari), and we spent a good hour lightheartedly joking around and discussing his beaded bracelets and negotiating the price for a rainbow one.
+We’d bonded when he came up to my friend Maddie and I (a girl I’d met on the overland safari), and we spent a good hour lightheartedly joking around, discussing his beaded bracelets, and negotiating the price for a rainbow one.
 He saw me as a friend after that, expressing sadness when I left three days later.